OpenRefine/OpenRefine/GOVERNANCE.md

 - Merge pull requests submitted by contributors
 - Are part of the OpenRefine organization and have the OpenRefine badge on their GitHub profile

-Comitter abide by the project’s [Code of Conduct](https://github.com/OpenRefine/OpenRefine/blob/master/CODE_OF_CONDUCT.md)
+Committer abide by the project’s [Code of Conduct](https://github.com/OpenRefine/OpenRefine/blob/master/CODE_OF_CONDUCT.md)

-#### How to be part of the Comitter?
+#### How to be part of the Committer?
-Be a contributor and be nominated as a Comitter.
-Current comitter selects and elects new comitter.
+Be a contributor and be nominated as a Committer.
+Current Committer selects and elects new Committer.
 You may nominate yourself.
 Nomination should be sent to the [developer discussion list](https://groups.google.com/forum/?fromgroups#!forum/openrefine-dev)

-#### Current List of Comitter
+#### Current List of Committer
 The list is available here: https://github.com/orgs/OpenRefine/people.

 ### Release Manager